 RANGE (RAndom Network GEnerator) and the NEMO (NEtwork MOtif) language

-Download ver 1.4 (2008-01-22)
+Download ver 1.7

-RANGE will generate large random transcription networks, with up to 16,000 genes, in the NEMO language.
+RANGE will generate large random transcription networks, with up to 16,000 genes, in the NEMO language, producing a "fat-tail" distribution, whose higher degree nodes follow a power-law.
 NEMO's compiler (nemo2sbml) uses lex and yacc to output a Systems Biology Markup Language (SBML) model for either user-specified and/or randomized gene input functions.
 The randomized gene input functions are Generalized Hill Functions with non-linear terms representing interaction between transcription factors, whose parameters are randomly picked.
-The SBML model of the known network may be input to a biochemical simulator (i.e. COPASI), allowing the generation of synthetic microarray data for algorithm development purposes.
+Users of 1.6 or 1.5 should upgrade to 1.7 due to a conceptual error, see README.txt.
+Importing an SBML model of a known network into a biochemical simulator (i.e. COPASI) allows the generation of synthetic microarray data for algorithm development purposes.
 A script in the R language adds noise to the synthetic data.

 Alternately, NEMO may be used by itself to simply describe and SBML-ize your existing biochemical network.
 NEMO has language constructs for network motifs as categorized in: